Guidance

 I. Identifying external (non-UM) study team members

-Section 01 of the IRB (eResearch Regulatory Management) application is designed to capture information regarding the study team members.
+Section 01 of the IRB application (eResearch Regulatory Management) is designed to capture information regarding the study team members.
 The non-UM study team members are usually identified in various ways (please see the Table below):

 1. A study team member is listed with a Friend Account